Holidazee/CoopKeeper-CLI/README.md

 - Cost per egg and per dozen
 - Feed cost tracking over time
 - Cleaning frequency and maintenance intervals

 ---

+## 🧪 Example Use Case

+A backyard chicken owner can use CoopKeeper to:

+- Track daily egg production trends
+- Monitor feed costs over time
+- Identify seasonal drops in productivity
+- Stay on top of coop maintenance

+This turns raw data into actionable insights for better flock management.

+---